-Mr. Rodrigo Garay is the founder and Board Chair of AI.
+Mr. Rodrigo Garay is the founder and Board Chair of Accountability International.
 Rodrigo is currently founder and Chairman of the board of the research foundation Accountability International.
 Rodrigo is also the founder and CEO of Working For Change conference, Diversitas talent (both the leaders in increasing diversity in the Swedish workplace as a means better manage the demographic challenges and opportunities entailed by increased migration and cultural diversity.

 Rodrigo was also the Executive Director of the World Infection Fund (WIF) based at Karolinska Institute in Stockholm, International Competence (IK) and formerly the Chief Executive of the International AIDS Society.
 Born in Chile, Rodrigo moved to Sweden as a refugee as a child.